-The SEA does not provide a detailed assessment of the schemes listed within JLTP4 but includes a broad assessment of the likely effects of the overall plan.
-It also considers the impact of adopting and implementing JLTP4 compared to the likely impact of any reasonable alternative scenarios.
+The SEA seeks to identify measures that can be The SEA does not provide a detailed assessment integrated into JLTP4 to ensure that likely adverse of the schemes listed within JLTP4 but includes a environmental impacts of the plan are minimised broad assessment of the likely effects of the overall and mitigated.
+The mitigations included in the plan.
+It also considers the impact of adopting Environmental Report, and the feedback obtained and implementing JLTP4 compared to the likely during the consultation period, will be considered impact of any reasonable alternative scenarios. and used to inform the final version of JI TP4.
 The likely impacts of the plan and the reasonable alternatives are identified, described and evaluated.
 The reasonable alternative scenarios considered as part of this JLTP4 assessment, are: